United Kingdom: Religion

+The Westminster Abbey in London.
+This was the coronation site of 40 monarchs, 18 royal burials, and at least 16 royal weddings since 1100.

 Christianity has dominated religious life in the United Kingdom for more than 1,400 years.
 Although a majority of citizens still identify with Christianity in surveys, regular church attendance has fallen dramatically since the middle of the 20th century, while immigration and demographic change have contributed to the growth of Islam and other faiths.
 This has led some commentators to describe the UK as a multi-faith, secularised, or post-Christian society.

-In the 2021 census 46.5 per cent of respondents reported that they were Christians, with the next largest faiths being Islam (5.9 per cent), Hinduism (1.6 per cent), Sikhism (0.8 per cent), Buddhism (0.4 per cent), Judaism (0.4 per cent), and all other religions (0.6 per cent).
-Of the respondents, 38 per cent stated that they had no religion and a further 6 per cent stated no religious preference.
+In the 2021 census of England and Wales, 46.2 per cent of respondents reported that they were Christians, with the next largest faiths being Islam (6.5 per cent), Hinduism (1.7 per cent), Sikhism (0.9 per cent), Buddhism (0.5 per cent), Judaism (0.5 per cent), and all other religions (0.6 per cent).
+Of the respondents, 37.2 per cent stated that they had no religion and a further 6.0 per cent did not answer the optional question.
+In the census of Northern Ireland, 42.3 per cent of the population was recorded as Catholic, 37.7% as Protestant or other Christian, 1.3 per cent as belonging to other religions, 17.4 per cent as having no religion and 1.6 per cent did not state a religion.
+In Scotland's 2022 census, 51.1 per cent of the population stated that they had no religion, 20.4 per cent were recorded as Church of Scotland, 13.3 per cent as Catholic, 5.1 per cent as other Christian, 2.2 per cent as Muslim and 0.6 per cent as Hindu, with 1.2 per cent belonging to other religions and 6.2 per cent not stating a religion.

 A Tearfund survey in 2007 showed that one Briton in ten attends church weekly.
 Between the 2001 and 2011 censuses there was a 12 per cent decrease in those who identified as Christian, while the percentage reporting no religious affiliation doubled.
 This contrasted with growth in the other main religious group categories, with the number of Muslims increasing the most to about 5 per cent.
-The Muslim population has increased from 1.6 million in 2001 to 2.7 million in 2011, making it the second-largest religious group in the UK.